nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 * {:.fragment} __programmatic / automated manipulation of data__
 	* {:.fragment} while spreadsheets provide programming facilities, they are usually not as robust as dedicated programming languages / environments
 	* {:.fragment} pre-built libraries and modules for programming are usually geared towards databases rather than spreadsheets
+* {:.fragment} databases also provide features for dealing with __"client" access, multiple clients, dealing with transactions, etc.__

 </section>